Myonmu/VulkanTut/README.md

 House rules:

 - get methods generated by macros (especially `CTX_PROPERTY`) always follow `get_someField()` syntax.
-This helps when you try to search for usages as the IDE don't necessarily collect them - search for "someField" instead
+This helps when you try to search for usages as the IDE doesn't collect them - search for "someField" instead
 - sometimes, the before-mentionned "get_" syntax may apply to fields that are not generated by macros.
 This is reserved for a future refactoring.

 *example: `get_logicalDevice()` is generated by `CTX_PROPERTY(LogicalDevice, logicalDevice)`, while `getLogicalDevice()` does the same thing but is explicitly implemented as part of the `SubContext` class.*